Vitols999/QMS-WIKI/AxMaintainAutoPages.md

 ## More recommendations

 * Files edited in Windows have Windows line ends.
 Thus, on the server side MD files might have both Unix- and Windows-like line ends.
 This is tolerated by the Navbar tools.
-Github can handle MD files with both types of line ends.
+GitHub can handle MD files with both types of line ends.
 There is no need for special line end configurations in your editor.

 * New pages can only be created by users being capable of running the Navbar tools.
 If you can't run these tools,